aravindavk/archive_gluster_changelogs/README.md

 - Gets Timestamp from brick status files of Glusterfind
 - Archive all changelogs files if Changelog file Timestamp is less than min of stime values collected in previous steps.
+- The python3 version of the script creates a tgz archive and adds all changelog files to it.